brianwcook/happywebserver/README.md

 # happywebserver
-a simple webserver for Red Hat Container Platform
+a simple webserver for Red Hat Container Platform.